Uber returns to Taiwan two months after service halt

-The global ride-hailing service will relaunch its operations in the nation this Thursday two months after its exit, reports the Central News Agency.
+The global ride-hailing service will relaunch its operations in the nation this Thursday after exiting two months ago, reports the Central News Agency.

 Uber ceased operations in Taiwan in February after it was dealt with penalties amounting to nearly $36 million under a new law barring unlicensed taxi services.